As the most popular professional social network, LinkedIn is an ultra-powerful and unavoidable prospecting tool.

 - Company name: this filter allows you to choose the targeted companies and search for the right prospects there.

-🚨 Even better: LinkedIn Sales Navigator Teams can directly import a list of companies into LinkedIn filters.
+🚨 Even better: LinkedIn Sales Navigator Advanced (former name Sales Navigator Teams) can directly import a list of companies into LinkedIn filters.
 We show you how to do that here.

 - Among the rigid filters are also the profile language and LinkedIn group membership.